Clubs & Organizations

 The members of the Cyber Security Club develop the skills and talents of its members involving various computer technologies.
 We will also explore ethical hacking for professional purposes and using various techniques.

-History Forum intends to provide situations where history can be discussed freely and be enjoyed by everyone, no matter what level there knowledge of history is.
+History Forum intends to provide situations where history can be discussed freely and be enjoyed by everyone, no matter what level their knowledge of history is.
 They utilize different history-based activities as well as field trips, lectures/discussions, and movies.

 Hospitality and Tourism Association